panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 ## 3. Omitting initial value argument

 You can also omit the second argument of the `array.reduce()`.
-In such a case the reduce method assigns initializes the accumulator value with the first item of the array, and the iteration starts from the second item.
+In such a case the reduce method initializes the accumulator value with the first item of the array, and the iteration starts from the second item.

-For example, let's sum the number of the array without indicating the second argument of `number.reduce(summarize)`:
+For example, let's sum the array items without indicating the second argument of `number.reduce(summarize)`:

 ```javascript
 const numbers = [2, 4, 6];